-Existing homeowners with an adjustable rate mortgage, in particular, should ensure they are positioned financially to withstand higher monthly payments should interest rates continue to rise.
+Existing homeowners with an ARM, in particular, should ensure they are positioned financially to withstand higher monthly payments should interest rates continue to rise.

 Some financial professionals suggest homeowners consider refinancing their ARM or higher interest fixed rate mortgage loan now, while rates remain historically low, but McClary said decisions related to long-term loans should never be dictated by interest rate movement alone.

 A refi only makes sense, he said, if you plan to stay in your house long enough to offset the closing costs involved — often referred to as the break-even point.
 Other factors include the rate you are currently paying, the impact on your monthly payment, and whether or not your credit score has changed since you locked in your loan, which would impact the interest rate banks would likely charge you for a new loan.

 The same advice is true for those looking to purchase a new car, a home, or take out a personal loan, said Paul Golden, a spokesman for the nonprofit National Endowment for Financial Education in Denver, Colorado, in an interview.

 Ideally, said Golden, you want your housing costs, savings, and monthly debt obligations to absorb about 30 percent each of your monthly income.
 The remaining 10 percent gives your budget a little wiggle room.

 Credit card debt